daltonmenezes/electron-app/README.md

 pnpm build --linux
 ```

-The builded apps will be available on the `dist` folder.
+The builded apps will be available in the `dist` folder.

 # <img src="./docs/images/bullet.svg" width="14" /> Releasing
 > **Note**: to be able to perform `auto-updates` you will need a `code signed app`, for this purpose you will need to configure it by yourself, so check the [electron-builder](https://www.electron.build/code-signing) and [action-electron-builder](https://github.com/samuelmeuli/action-electron-builder#code-signing) docs please to get know how to do this.